israelneverquits1029-source/Interactive-Spotify-TFT-Display-ESP32-/README.md

 - Solderless breadboard
 - Male-to-male jumper wires
 - Custom case designed in Fusion 360 (Optional)

+## Practical Use Case
+This device is designed as a compact smart desk companion.
+Beyond displaying Spotify playback, it will provide useful everyday functionality such as time display and system monitoring.
+The modular design also allows future expansion into notifications, environmental sensing, and custom control interfaces.

 ## Project Status
 - [x] Repository created